atyho/renewable-power-VaR/README.md

 # Introduction

-This repository contains the data files and the analytical programs used for the paper title "Walk Down to Electric Avenue: Risk Management of Interdependence of Renewable Energy in the North American Market"
+This repository contains the data files and the analytical programs used for the paper title "Walk Down to Electric Avenue: Risk Management of Interdependence of Renewable Energy in the North American Market."

 # Folder content

+This repository is structured in the following way:

+Data files:

+Folder: NE
+Description:
+Execution file:

+Folder: NY
+Description:

+Folder: ON
+Description:

+Folder: QC
+Description:

+Folder:
+Description:

+Folder:
+Description:

+Folder:
+Description:

+Folder:
+Description:

+Folder:
+Description:

+Folder:
+Description:

 # Data sources
 - [Independent Electricity System Operator (IESO)](https://www.ieso.ca/)